-The Refuge is a sanctuary for rescued chickens, turkeys, ducks, sheep, goats, pigs and cattle who come from lives of abuse, neglect and abandonment.
+The Refuge is a sanctuary for rescued chickens, turkeys, ducks, sheep, and goats who come from lives of abuse, neglect and abandonment.
 These animals find peace and protection on 20 acres of pasture and woods where they are provided with top notch, life-long care.
+As the Refuge grows we will expand to provide homes for rescued pigs and cattle.

 Factory Farming Education